 Lisa Brunette has been a story designer in the video-game industry since 2008, with credits in hundreds of bestselling games played by worldwide audiences in the millions.
 It all started with a contract gig in Nintendo's legendary Treehouse, where she wrote dialogue for a fashion journalist character in the hit game StyleSavvy.
 Soon she was recruited to Cat Daddy Games, a Take-Two Interactive studio, where she wrote for the AAA Carnival Games franchise.

 Two years later, she was recruited away from that gig to Big Fish, where she stayed for five years.
-At the Fish she amassed credits as a narrative designer in hundreds of bestselling games, built a team of game story experts, and established herself as a key figure in the casual game industry, with a headlining conference presentation covered by Gamasutra, references to her work in academia, and an appearance in the documentary Boys' Toys.
+While there she amassed credits as a narrative designer in hundreds of bestselling games, built a team of game story experts, and established herself as a key figure in the casual game industry, with a headlining conference presentation covered by Gamasutra, references to her work in academia, and an appearance in the documentary Boys' Toys.

-Brunette has presented widely on narrative design best practices.
-Industry people still comment on her 2012 Game Development Conference talk, which you can watch in its entirety through the GDC Vault.
-In 2016, she presented on game storytelling and served on an entrepreneurship panel at University of Florida's Digital Worlds Institute, where she taught courses in narrative design.
-She also served as writer on the WG Cells game Smash Squad.
+Now independent, Brunette writes and designs for a growing list of clients, including Daily Magic Productions, Babeltime (Magic Tavern), G5 Entertainment, and Pixelberry.
+She has also presented widely on narrative design best practices throughout her career; industry people still comment on her 2012 Game Development Conference talk, which you can watch in its entirety through the GDC Vault.
+In 2016, she presented on game storytelling and served on an entrepreneurship panel at University of Florida's Digital Worlds Institute, where she also guest-taught courses in narrative design, and she's presented at Seattle University three times in the past three years.

 For a behind-the-scenes look at her writing process on this title, check out this blog post.